 Another lesson learned…

 My daughter proudly pays her credit card bill online.
 She is usually even early.
-What she did not realize at first was that when they don’t pay their bill in full, there will be interest accrued on the balance.
-Boy, the shock on her face when she figured that out.
+What she did not realize at first was that when she doesn’t pay her bill in full, interest is accrued on the balance.
 Many credit cards have incredibly high-interest rates.
 Paying the minimum can become a nightmare.
-Be sure they are aware of how this works and is prepared to pay their balance monthly whether it be from the money they earn, money they have, or money they are given.
+Be sure your student is aware of how this works and is prepared to pay their balance monthly whether it be from the money they earn, money they have, or money they are given.